 Tom graduated from the University of Rhode Island with a Bachelor of Science degree in Soil Science and brings more than 30 years of experience in soil classification, soil mapping and interpretation, and wetland science.
 He has consulted to individuals and government agencies on soil science, land evaluation, conservation planning, and related environmental issues.
 Before entering the field of private sector consulting, Tom served as a Soil Scientist, Party Leader for 12 years in The Natural Resources Conservation Service (NRCS).
 During that time, he authored "The Soil Survey of Norfolk and Suffolk Counties, Massachusetts" and co-authored "The Soil Survey of Middlesex County, Massachusetts."

-Tom is a Certified Soil Scientist and Wetland Scientist in New Hampshire; a Certified Soil Scientist in Maine; and a Licensed Soil Evaluator and Registered Sanitarian in Massachusetts.
-Tom also has national certification as a Soil Science/Soil Classifier through the American Society of Agronomy (ASA-ARCPACS).
-He has been a member of the New England Hydric Soils Technical Committee (NEHSTC) since its inception, and currently is the co-chair.
+Tom is a Certified Soil Scientist and Wetland Scientist in New Hampshire, a Certified Soil Scientist in Maine, and nationally certified as a Soil Science/Soil Classifier through the American Society of Agronomy (ASA).
+He is Vice President of the Society of Soil Scientists of Northern New England (SSSNNE) and has been a member of the New England Hydric Soils Technical Committee (NEHSTC) since its inception and currently is serving as co-chair.
 The NEHSTC is responsible for the development of the Field Indicators Guide for Identifying Hydric Soils in New England.

 A member of the LEC team since 1999, Richard Kirby has been devoted to conducting ecosystem evaluations, wetland boundary determinations, riverfront studies, wildlife habitat evaluations, construction monitoring, wetland restoration and replication monitoring, and preparing environmental permit applications following federal, state, and local regulations for an array of residential, commercial, and infrastructure projects.
 Richard is adept at managing and guiding complex projects through the environmental permitting processes and has provided expert testimony at the Massachusetts Department of Housing and Community Development Housing Appeals Committee, Division of Administrative Law Appeals, and DEP Adjudicatory Process.

-Richard received a Bachelor of Arts Degree in Biology from Boston University, has taken graduate courses in Soil Science at the University of Massachusetts, and has lectured at the Massachusetts Municipal Association on Wetlands Protection in Massachusetts.
+Richard received a Bachelor of Arts Degree in Biology from Boston University, has taken graduate courses in Soil Science at the University of Massachusetts, and has lectured on Wetlands Protection and Riverfront Area Redevelopment at the Massachusetts Municipal Association and the Massachusetts Association of Conservation Commissions.
+Richard is on the Board of Directors for the Association of Massachusetts Wetland Scientists, currently serving as the Vice President.

 Since graduating from Boston College in 2002 with a Bachelor of Science Degree in Biology with a Minor in Environmental Studies, Brian has been involved with nearly every facet of LEC's scope of services.
 He has successfully navigated numerous projects through the MESA permitting process, while directly interacting with NHESP staff.
 He regularly conducts Rare Species Habitat Assessments and Rare Species Surveys following NHESP-approved Survey Protocols to determine presence/absence of rare species and the extent of habitat utilization.